alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

 ```
 After re-running `mingw64` you'll be in the new home.
 The full path in my case is `D:\mstmp\msys64\home\oleg`

-Now we'll do the steps from the [Windows preparation](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Windows#II.UpgradingpackagesinMSYS2).
+Now we'll do the steps taken from the [Windows preparation](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Windows#II.UpgradingpackagesinMSYS2).

-Run and complete, following its advices
+Run and wait for complete the next command, follow its screen advices
 ```
 pacman -Syuu
 ```